axe-api/docs/docs/basics/models/index.md

 ## Timestamps

 Axe API supports timestamps as default.
-While you are creating a new database table in your migrations, you can add timestamps with the [Knex.js helpers](http://knexjs.org/#Schema-timestamps).
+While you are creating a new database table in your migrations, you can add timestamps with the <a href="http://knexjs.org/#Schema-timestamps" target="_blank" rel="noreferrer">Knex.js helpers</a>.
 After that, you don't have to do anything.
 Axe API will manage your timestamps automatically.

 You can look at the simple timestamp example for a migration file;